aakgn/PySQIF/docs/index.md

 # About

 SQUID based circuits are commonly used as sensitive magnetometers nowadays.

+# References

 ## Welcome to GitHub Pages